fvangastel/programmeerproject/README.md

 ![Sketch.png](https://github.com/11096187/programmeerproject/blob/master/doc/Sketch.png)

 #### Main features
-- A world map with color gradients showing the amount of CO2 emission per country per capita.
+- A world map with color gradients showing the amount of CO2 emission per country.
+The map will contain **two buttons** with which you can choose to see the total CO2 emission of a country or the CO2 emission per capita.
+With a **slider** you can change the year of the data.
+When you **click** on a country on a map, the corresponding data of the country will be shown in the multiline chart and the zoomable sunburst.
+Without clicking, data about the world as a whole will be shown.
-- A multiline chart showing information about for example CO2 and production of meat and crops over the years.
+- A multiline chart shows information about for example CO2 emissions and production of meat and crops over the years.
-- A zoomable sunburst showing from on what contents the CO2 emission is based.
+- A zoomable sunburst shows from on what contents the CO2 emission is based.
-- Without clicking on a country, the multiline chart and sunburst will show information about the world as a whole.
-Clicking on a specific country, will show the information about this specific country.

 ### Prerequisites
 #### Data sources